The most widely used standardized self-report measure of symptoms and concerns characteristic of eating disorders.

 The Eating Attitudes Test (EAT-26)

 EAT-26 is probably the most widely used standardized self-report measure of symptoms and concerns characteristic of eating disorders.
 The EAT-26 is a refinement of the original EAT-40 that was first published in 1979 and used in one of the first studies to examine socio-cultural factors in the development and maintenance of eating disorders.
 Since that time, the test has been translated into many different languages and used in hundreds of studies.
 The original publication (Garner, D.M. & Garfinkel, P.E., 1979, Psychological Medicine, 9, 273-279.) and the subsequent publication describing the refinement of the test (Garner et al., 1982, Psychological Medicine, 12, 871-878) are the 3rd and 4th on the list of the 10 most cited articles in the history of the journal Psychological Medicine.
 This journal was founded more than 40 years ago.
 In a recent review of the 100 most cited articles in the eating disorder field (here), publications on the EAT were ranked #2 and #4 and the authors failed to include the most cited EAT-26 article (Garner, et al. 1982) that has been cited more than 6000 times according to Google Scholar.
-Thus, the Eating Attitudes Test has had a huge impact in the field of eating disorders, and you can take the test today and download a copy for free on this website.
+Thus, the Eating Attitudes Test has had a huge impact in the field of eating disorders.
+You can take the test today and download a copy for free on this website.

 The EAT-26 can be used in a non-clinical as well as a clinical setting not specifically focused on eating disorders.
 It can be administered in group or individual settings and is designed to be administered by mental health professionals, school counselors, coaches, camp counselors, and others with interest in gathering information to determine if an individual should be referred to a specialist for evaluation for an eating disorder.
 It is ideally suited for school settings, athletic programs, fitness centers, infertility clinics, pediatric practices, general practice settings, and outpatient psychiatric departments.
 It is intended primarily for adolescents and adults.